openalgz/notarius/README.md

 **append_newline_when_missing:**
 When writing a line append a '\n' if one is missing.

+**disable_file_buffering:**

+> [!NOTE]
+>
+> Be aware of the following performance considerations when this is set to (currently the default setting) `true`:
+>
+> - **Buffering vs. No Buffering:** Disabling buffering (`pubsetbuf(0, 0)`) can lead to more frequent write operations to the file system, which may impact performance negatively, especially if your application writes data frequently in small chunks.
+> - **Buffered Write:** Using buffering can improve performance by reducing the number of actual write operations to the file system, aggregating multiple small writes into fewer larger writes.
+In general how this feature effects your performance is related to the 'flush_to_std_outputs_at_bytes' setting.

 **split_log_files**:
 Enables or disables splitting log files when they reach a certain size.